MrDoodeth/VirusTotalTGBot/README.md

 First, you need to create a bot using [BotFather](https://t.me/BotFather).

+### 💾 Downloading

+1. Download the bot [archive](https://github.com/MrDoodeth/VirusTotalTGBot/releases) (e.g.,
+   `VirusTotalTGBot-1.0.0-archive.tar.gz`) and unpack it to a directory of your choice.
+2. ️Open the directory in your terminal.

 ### 📋 Config Editing

 To use the bot, you will need your **User ID** and **Channels IDs**.
 Use [this bot](https://t.me/getmyid_bot) to